PLAN OF ASSISTANCE DUE:

 When will my academic status be reviewed so I can be removed from SAP Warning/Probation?

-What if I left the College on SAP and want to readmit?
+What if I left the University on SAP and want to readmit?

-Students who left the College on SAP Warning, Probation, or Suspension can review our Readmission Policy in the Undergraduate Catalog.
+Students who left the University on SAP Warning, Probation, or Suspension can review our Readmission Policy in the Undergraduate Catalog.
 The Application for Readmission can be found at www.augsburg.edu/registrar/forms.